How should couples pose for pictures (flattering, dreamy, sexy, editorial, …)

 The person dipping (the “leader”) needs to support his partner.
 This is accomplished by the leader holding his body upright and, critically, not leaning with the person he’s dipping.

-Furthermore, the leader must keep both feet on the ground while shifting his weight to the foot planted in the direction of the dip.
+Furthermore, the leader must keep both feet on the ground while shifting his weight to the foot planted toward the dip.

 In turn, the person dipped will shift her weight to the rear foot while stylishly extending the front leg.

 How to pose while looking at the camera—mastering the Parent Pleaser.

 Whether you’re a photographer or a couple, one of the most neglected poses—the so-called “parent-pleaser”—should be central to your repertoire.

 Natural breathing is key.
 Do not hold your breath, which is not sustainable and can result in uncomfortable and stiff pictures.
 Instead, relax, think of happy memories, and smile.

 The deliberate placement of your hands will set your professional portrait apart from a snapshot.

 Tips on how to do silhouette poses as a couple?

 5 Tips to get better couple silhouette poses: